Field Walks are the type of activity which can essentially be done by anyone, anywhere that one has the permission of

 the owner of the property to do it.
 It basically involves walking along and keeping your eyes open, looking for

 Before proceeding in this discussion, please note the underlined words above.
 In many if not most cases, the area being examined will not be open to the public: It may be a farmer's field, or a construction site, or any other place where the ground has been overturned to expose a thin layer of soil beneath the topmost level.

-Please refer to the Office of State Archaeology's web page on "FAQ's for Private Citizens" by clicking here.
+Please refer to the Office of State Archaeology's web page on "FAQ's for the General Public" by clicking here.

 In walking and looking, it's helpful to be aware of where you are.
 That is, if you're looking for pre-Contact (that is, pre-European Contact) projectile points and the like, then it's best to look in areas near a river: both where it is today and especially where it was in the past, as the course of a river will change over time.
 Other places might be flat areas on top of hills, which would allow views of the surrounding countryside while also providing places to live and farm.